gobboph/gobboph.github.io/content/taxi_rides.md

 Like many others this past year, I stumbled on the impressive set of [TLC Trip Data](http://www.nyc.gov/html/tlc/html/about/trip_record_data.shtml) and could not resist taking my turn at seeing where the NYC cabs like to hang out.
 I planned to find where are the best spots for cabs to pick people up at different times of the day in orer to maximize their hourly income.
 I will explain here how and show you some plots, you can find code and more images in my [github repo](https://github.com/gobboph/nycabs).

-The information is a lot.
-The data encompass all the taxi rides from Jan 2009 to Dec 2015.
+There is a lot of data.
+They encompass all the taxi rides from Jan 2009 to Dec 2015.
 For each month there are O(10^7) rides for wihch is given pickup coordinates and datetime, dropoff coordinates and datetime, trip distance, passenger count, total amount paid split in categories, payment method.
 The files' size oscillates between 1.8-2.2 Gb per month.

 First thing first, I downloaded Jan 2015 (literally the first file you see on the website) and here is a cool map of New York City drown by scatter plotting pickup (in red) and dropoff (green) locations for the whole month.